Continuous Invariance Learning: Experiments

 \subsubsection{Alipay Auto-scaling}

 Auto-scaling \citep{qian2022robustscaler} is an effective tool in elastic cloud services that dynamically scale computing resources (CPU, memory) to closely match the ever-changing computing demand.
 Auto-scaling first tries to predict the CPU utilization based on the current internet traffic.
 When the predicted CPU utilization exceeds a threshold, Auto-scaling would add CPU computing resources to ensure a good quality of service (QoS) effectively and economically.
 In this task, we aim to predict the relationship between CPU utilization and the current running parameters of the server in the Alipay cloud.
 Each record includes 10 related features, such as the number of containers, and network flow, etc. We construct a binary classification task to predict whether CPU utilization is above the $13\%$ threshold or not, which is used in the cloud resource scheduling to stabilize the cloud system.
 We take the minute of the day as the continuous domain index.
 The dataset contains 1440 domains with 30 samples in each domain.
 We then split the continuous domains by consecutive 60 minutes as the discrete domains for IRMv1, REx, GroupDRO, and IIBNet.
 The data taken between 10:00 and 15:00 are as the testing set because the workload variance in this time period is the largest and it exhibits obviously unstable behavior.
-All The remaining data serves as the training set.
+All the remaining data serves as the training set.
 Table \ref{tab:real_world_exp} reports the performance of all methods.
 ERM performs the best in training but worst in testing, implying that ERM suffers from the distributional shift.
 On the other hand, IRMv1 performs the best across all existing methods, exceeding ERM by 9\%.
+CIL outperforms ERM and IRMv1 by 13\% and 5\%, respectively, indicating its capability to recover a more invariant model achieving better OOD generalization.